Sychrov (Liberec District): Administrative division

+Etymology

+The name Sychrov is derived from the surname Sychra, meaning "Sychra's (court)".

 Geography

 Sychrov is located about 14 km south of Liberec.
 It lies in the Jičín Uplands.
 The highest point is at 442 m above sea level.
 The Mohelka River flows through the municipality.
 The village of Sychrov is urbanistically fused with neighbouring Radimovice.

 History

 The first written mention of Sychrov (under the name Svojkov) is from 1367.
 A fort was first documented in the 15th century.
 In the 17th century, the village disappeared and the fort was replaced by a small Baroque castle named Sychrov, which was built in 1690–1693.
 The newly established village got its name after the castle.
 The Sychrov Castle was reconstructed in the Empire style and expanded in 1834.

 Transport

 The railway line Liberec–Jaroměř passes through the municipality.
 However, the train station called Sychrov is located in the territory of neighbouring Radimovice.